(July 4, 2025)

 This retry technique does not work well enough for partial file downloads, such as index lookups and downloading individual webpage captures from within a WARC file.

-As you can see in the various graphs, in general direct S3 usage is working better than usage via CloudFront (https).
+As you can see in the various graphs, in general inside-AWS S3 usage is working better than usage via CloudFront (https).
 However, most S3 clients tend to split large downloads into many separate requests, and this makes them more vulnerable to the entire download failing after too many retries.

 This configuration turns single file downloads into a single transaction: